TimKoornstra/VGSLify/docs/index.rst

 VGSLify documentation
 =====================

-`vgslify` is a powerful tool for creating and managing VGSL (Variable Geometry Simplified Language) models.
+`vgslify` is a powerful tool for creating and managing VGSL (Variable-size Graph Specification Language) models.
 It supports both TensorFlow and PyTorch backends, providing flexibility for various deep learning workflows.

 .. toctree::
    :maxdepth: 2